×

 Data scraped and processed with Python.
 Entity resolution via Union-Find graph clustering.
 Frontend is a single HTML file (~2,500 lines) with no build step.
 AI chatbot uses Vercel serverless functions proxying to Claude Sonnet 4.
 Deployed on Vercel's free tier.

 The data pipeline (scrape → cluster → map) generalizes to any city with public assessor and secretary-of-state data.
 We're starting with New Haven and planning to expand to Hartford, Bridgeport, Providence, and Boston.
-Have a city you'd like to see mapped?
-Get in touch.

 This is a research tool, not a definitive ownership registry.
 Some connections may be spurious.
 Some owners may be missing if they don't file with CT SOS.
 Sale prices of $0 typically indicate related-party transfers.
 Data was scraped March 2026.